Instant Quotes and Cost-effective, On-demand Fabrication

 Waterjet, also known as water jet or abrasive jet cutting, is one of Xometry's machining processes that directs a high-pressure jet of water and an abrasive substance to cut materials for industrial applications such as machine part manufacturing.
 Modern water jet cutters are controlled by CNC (Computer Numerical Control) systems running G-code to position the water jet nozzle and increase accuracy.
 Important benefits of water jet cutting with an abrasive substance include the ability to cut metals without increasing the material surface temperature and compromising internal structure of the material (no Heat Affected one, or HAZ); the ability to cut sharp corners, holes, and complex shapes with small inner radii; fast turnaround rates; and minimal material waste thanks to the precise cutting and the narrowness of the nozzle.

-Our custom waterjet cutting services offer a cost-effective and on-demand solution for your manufacturing needs.
+Our waterjet cutting services offer a cost-effective and on-demand solution for your manufacturing needs.
 Sheet metal fabrication services range from low-volume prototype to high-volume production runs.
 You can get an instant quote from a 3D CAD file or DXF file, or get quotes directly from highly-vetted suppliers in our new Digital RFQ Marketplace.

 Minimal post-processing or treatment on parts is done.

 The part surface is left with a smooth, matte appearance.

 Type II creates a corrosion-resistant finish.
 Parts can be anodized in different colors—clear, black, red, and gold are most common—and is usually associated with aluminum.
 Type III is thicker and creates a wear-resistant layer in addition to the corrosion resistance seen with Type II.